Leonxzy44/Leonxzy44/README.md

 My real name is Leon and i'm interested into coding, chess, math, physics, reading, robotics and arduino.
 I love to code and build projects.
 I want to become JavaScript and C# Software engineer.
-Most of my projects are on GitHub.
-If you want to contact me, you can do it [Here](leon.hodzic@outlook.com)
+Most of my projects are on [GitHub](github.com)
+.
+If you want to contact me, you can do it [here](leon.hodzic@outlook.com)

 ---